DataDog/documentation/content/en/service_management/app_builder/build.md

 ## Variables

 Use app variables to pass data from one part of your app to another.
-Additionally, you can use app variables to pass in data from your dashboard using dashboard template variables.
+Additionally, you can use app variables to pass in data from your dashboard using [dashboard template variables][3].

 Variables are enclosed in braces, proceeded by a dollar sign (`${}`).
-To use a variable, use the query or UI component name and access the child fields using dot notation.
-For example, if you have a select component named `select0` and you want to access its default value field in a query, use the syntax `${select0.defaultValue}`.
+To use a variable, enter the query or UI component name and access the child fields using dot notation.
+For example, if you have a select component named `select0` and you want to access its default value field, use the syntax `${select0.defaultValue}`.
 If you're not sure what to enter as a variable, type `${` to open a suggestions menu with all available variables.

 {{< img src="service_management/app_builder/select-variable.mp4" alt="If you're not sure what to enter as a variable, type ${ to open a suggestions menu with all available variables" video=true >}}

-For more information using dashboard template variables, see [Embedding apps in dashboards][3].

 ## Preview an app